djn-hgs/advent-of-code-2023/README.md

 ## Day 6

 I feel slightly guilty here: rather than using Python to produce all possible matches by sieving, I just solved a quadratic and then adjusted for the case where we had integer limits (so the discriminant was a perfect square).
 On that basis, part 2 was no harder than part 1.

+## Day 7

+### Part 1

+Confused myself by trying to work out how to regex the various hands and then gave up and just wrote some rough and ready functions that matched them.
+With that in place it was then just a case of sorting on the basis of the "weights" of the various hands and then working out the right way to handle a tie-breaker.
+I realised, whilst doing part 2, that the whole thing was trivial if we just created a histogram of letter frequencies and then sorted lexicographically on that.
+Hey ho.

+### Part 2

+Initially I just worked out the effect of substituting the known number of 'J' cards for the dominant other card, but then realised that calculating a histogram with and without the 'J' present then allowed us to work out the additional score that could be achieved by using it as a wildcard.

+## Day 8

+### Part 1

+Initially it looked like a `Tree` class might be the way in, but then I realised that this was better understood as something akin to a Lindenmayer 'L-System'.
+Then it was just a case of tracking the journey of a node starting at 'AAA' until it landed at 'ZZZ'

+### Part 2

+Once I'd understood the scenario, a small amount of `regex` enabled me to tweak the previous code to find all the starting nodes and to match all the ending nodes.
+It was pretty obvious that we wanted to use `lcm` rather than trying to traverse them all simultaneously.